snowkidind/snowpass/README.md

 - Install a fresh signal app on a second device, using the phone number from twilio.
 - Scan the QR code from the fresh signal app to link the bot account.
 - Note that this method copies all of your contacts on your device to the signald application.
-- when you are finished setting the bot account up, delete the signal app on the second device, and then close the twilio phone number, because its no longer useful.
+- Later when you are finished setting the bot account up, delete the signal app on the second device, and then close the twilio phone number, because its no longer useful, but give yourself a couple days to observe it as needed.
 Note removing the account and app will require this linking process again from the ground up.

 2. Use the **captcha**.
 The captcha thing has many issues.
 Try using voice verify.
 See https://signald.org/articles/captcha/